- What Flo is

 Water is a precious and expensive resource, but it can be a pernicious threat if it shows up in the wrong places in your home, especially in an uncontrolled fashion.
-I’ve been testing the Flo Water Damage Prevention System for the past several months and can say it would have saved me a lot of time and money had I installed it several years ago.
+I’ve been testing the Flo by Moen smart water valve for the past several months and can say it would have saved me a lot of time and money had I installed it several years ago.
 But it’s not perfect.
 And it’s certainly not cheap.

 At its most basic, Flo will detect and warn you about a water leak.
 It will also shut off your main water supply in the event of a catastrophic event, such as a burst pipe.
 That’s a scenario I’ve experienced personally.
 A pipe in my garage ceiling froze and burst one winter while my wife and I were traveling.
 We returned several days later to find the interior of our entire garage destroyed, with water still spewing from a less-than-one-inch-long split in a copper pipe in the ceiling.